hguochen/cdlibrary_project/README.rst

 Acknowledgements
 ================

+- Agiliq(http://agiliq.com/books/djenofdjango/) for providing valuable learning resources to django, in which this project is based upon.
 - Many thanks to my friends who had given me valuable advices.
 - All of the contributors_ to this project.